• Skip to primary navigation

 • Add coriander, turmeric, black pepper, chili powder, salt and stir till fragrant.

-• Add 1/2 cup chicken broth or water.
+• Add chicken broth or water.

 • Close the lid and Pressure Cook on High Pressure for 9 minutes.
+If using boneless chicken thighs, pressure cook on high pressure for 4 minutes.

 • Do a Quick Release of pressure.
 [Read More: The Different Pressure Release Methods].